By Heather Huston, Assistant Service Manager, BizFilings

 - Credibility.
 There may be more established credibility for a nonprofit corporation than for a person or persons informally trying to accomplish their nonprofit purpose.
 Donors may prefer to donate to nonprofit corporations because of this credibility.

-If you have questions or would like assistance with forming a nonprofit company, contact us and we'd be happy to help.
+If you have questions or would like assistance with forming a nonprofit company, contact us.